 - Rockies geology: Witness ancient ocean floors around you, the result of mountain building processes.

-- Pictographs: 1500 year old clues linking native culture in Canada to distant areas in the South West of the United States.
+- Pictographs: 500 year old clues linking native culture in Canada to distant areas further south.

 - Icefalls: Get close to icefalls seeping from the cliff face, and if lucky watch ice climbers performing their craft.